AlexK-1/Console3D/README.md

 All 3D objects are inherited from the class `Console3D.objects3D.base.BaseObject3D`.
-Any 3D object has a position and direction parameter, but not all objects use them.
+Any 3D object has a position and direction (the direction can be expressed as a vector or as a list of degrees along three axes) parameter, but not all objects use them.

 The `pos` method contains the coordinates of the object, and the `dir` method contains the direction.

-You can use the `rotate_x`, `rotate_y` and `rotate_z` methods to rotate an object around a specific axis.
+You can use the `rotate_x`, `rotate_y` and `rotate_z` methods to rotate an object around a certain axis, but only if the direction of the object is a vector.

 ```python
 from Console3D.objects3D.base import BaseObject3D